AIAANortheastern/NASA-SL-2017/reference/libraries/Adafruit_GPS-master-Teensy-Mod/README-Modifications.txt

 https://forum.pjrc.com/threads/95-GPS-working!
 https://forum.pjrc.com/threads/24979-Teensy-3-1-Ultimate-GPS-code

-Please remember to also update the WString.cpp file found in the hardware folder, instructions in that README.txt file.
+Please remember to also update the WString.cpp file and other files found in the hardware folder, instructions in that README.txt file.

+Also note that you "may" have to relocate the SD card folder to ensure the teensy version is used, however this could just be an issue with my IDE rather than a common one.